 FAMILY MATTERS USE

-Q. I'm a past user of Family Matters, released prior to Family Matters 97.
+Q. I'm a past user of Family Matters 97.
 Can I upgrade?
 What's the cost?

 A. Yes, you can upgrade, and there is no cost to do it if you download the files.
-You must be running Windows 95 or later.
-If the version of Family Matters you are running is 3.20 or newer, Family Matters will convert your existing database files for you the first time you open them.
-If older than 3.20, MatterWare will convert them for you.
+Family Matters will prompt you to convert your existing database files for you the first time you open them.

 Q. I've entered the registration information into the Registration dialog, but it still shows me as not registered.
 What's wrong?